-All pleadings must be filed by fax or mail as set forth in the Administrative Hearing Commission Rules.
+All pleadings must be filed by fax or mail or as otherwise provided by the Administrative Hearing Commission.

-E. Witnesses
+D. Witnesses

 At the request of a party or upon the Commissioner's own motion, the Commissioner may exclude witnesses from the hearing room so that they cannot hear the testimony of other witnesses.
 The Hearing Commissioner has authority to question witnesses and request information.